kearutherford/BerkeleyForestsAnalytics/README.md

 ## Maximum SDI <a name="sdi-max"></a>

 Maximum SDI is derived from the 30 × 30 m spatial dataset developed by Chivhenge *et al.* (2025) for the continental US.
-In consultation with one of the authors, Christopher Woodall, we aggregated the 30 × 30 m estimates to the Ecological Subsection level (see below for details on subsections).
-Specifically, we calculated the median maximum SDI within each ecological subsection.
+We aggregated these estimates by calculating the median maximum SDI within Ecological Subsections (see below for details on subsections).
+We chose this spatial scale because (1) subsections represent the finest level of the US Forest Service National Hierarchical Framework of Ecological Units (one of the few frameworks that systematically divides the entire continental US into areas with similar geophysical and ecological characteristics) and delineate areas with similar soils, climate, hydrology, and vegetation; and (2) there is substantial uncertainty associated with individual 30 x 30 m estimates.
+We used the median rather than the mean to reduce the influence of skewed values within subsections.
+We consulted with Christopher Woodall, a coauthor of Chivhenge *et al.* (2025), regarding our framework and the associated methodological decisions.

 Chivhenge, E., A.R.
 Weiskittel, C.W.
 Woodall, A.W.
 D’Amato, & A.
 Daigneault.
 (2025).
 Geospatial estimation of forest relative density for